 - Recognizable logo and font

-- Messaging is strong (copy is simple and makes a statement)
+- Messaging is strong (the copy is simple and makes a statement)

 - Simplicity (photograph is strong and clean)